KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/angular-101/step1.md

 This means we've got the installation right.

 Exit the command thereafter.
-We'll now add some more agular code
+We'll now add some more angular code